irinatu17/irinatu17/README.md

 ## Hey there, I'm Irina! 👋 &#128105;&#127995;&#8205;&#128187;
-I'm a Junior Full Stack Software Developer based in Dublin.
+I'm a Full Stack Software Developer based in Dublin.
 Recently completed a Diploma in Full Stack Software Development in Code Institute.
 Welcome to my profile! :grinning:

 <!--